hphelion/documentation/commercial/commercial.opensource-thirdparty-license.md

 ## Open Source Licenses

-HP acknowledges the redistribution of the following open source components under the licenses shown below.
+This notice is provided with respect to the following component(s) which may be included with the product.
+Additional copyright information and license texts may be found with the code you download or otherwise made available to you by HP.

 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; border: 1px dotted #000000;"> <b>Note:</b>
-To address source code availability requirements for code licensed under MPL, CDDL, LGPL v2.1 & v3, GPL v2 & v3, you can obtain a ZIP containing that source code (the required subset) <a href="https://cloudos.hpwsportal.com" target="_blank"> at the HP Cloud OS portal</a>.
+To address source code availability requirements for code licensed under MPL, CDDL, LGPL v2.1 & v3, GPL v2 & v3, you can obtain a ZIP containing that source code (the required subset) <a href="https://cloudos.hpwsportal.com" target="_blank"> at the HP Helion OpenStack portal</a>.
 On the site, sign up, login, then follow the Open Source Licenses link.
 The ZIP file is approximately 2 GB.</p>

 ### Academic Free License